GST Registration Online

 After a particular individual or organization is done registering with the Goods and Services Tax Network for GST, he/she/they will be issued a GSTIN or Goods and Services Tax Identification Number which is unique.

 This GSTIN is a 15-digit unique identification code.
 It is assigned state-wise by the Government of India.
 After an individual or company receives its GSTIN, it gets a legal identity as a supplier authorized by the Government of India.
-After this the company or individual can avail the benefit of inputting tax credit and charge GST to recipients of their goods and services.
+After this the company or individual can avail the benefit of input tax credit and charge GST to recipients of their goods and services.

 Definition of GST Registration